skx/evalfilter/README.md

 * You can also easily add new primitives to the engine.
   * By implementing them in your golang host application.
   * Your host-application can also set variables which are accessible to the user-script.
-* Finally there is a `print` primitive to allow you to see what is happening, if you need to.
+* There are series of built-in primitives which can be used by your scripts, and you can export your own host-specified functions easily.
-  * This is just one of the built-in functions, but perhaps the most useful.
+  * For example the `print` function to generate output from your script is just a simple function implemented in Golang and exported to the environment.

-### Built-In Functions
+## Built-In Functions

 As we noted earlier you can export functions from your host-application and make them available to the scripting environment, as demonstrated in the [example_function_test.go](example_function_test.go) sample, but of course there are some built-in functions which are always available: